mickcaff/T2A2-Assignmnet-Marketplace/README.md

 #### Who can post their services on FarmPlace?

-Farmplace is open to any contractors who offer sevices to farmers.
+FarmPlace is open to any contractors who offer sevices to farmers.
 This may include:
 - Planting
 - Harvesting
 - Spraying